jpace/diffj/README.markdown

 For example, the following are considered equivalent:

+#### src/test/resources/diffj/type/method/body/codechange/statement/*/Unchanged.java

 <pre><code><span style="color: black; background: white">
     Integer[] ary  =  new Integer[ index( str, ch ) + str.length( ) ];

     Integer[] ary = new Integer[index(str, ch) + str.length()];
 </span></code></pre>

-Ignoring Whitespace - DiffJ omits whitespace when comparing code, so it works well when, for example, tabs have been replaced with spaces, when indentation levels have changed, or when the end-of-line style has changed.
+Ignoring Whitespace: DiffJ omits whitespace when comparing code, so it works well when, for example, tabs have been replaced with spaces, when indentation levels have changed, or when the end-of-line style has changed.

 Ignoring Order of Declarations: DiffJ does not consider the organization of the code, such as the order of methods within a class.
 Thus if methods are reordered